vicb/hhvm-vagrant/README.md

 - The HHVM server is available at `http://localhost:8080` on the host OS
 - The HHVM admin server is available at `http://localhost:8100` on the host OS, the password is "admin"
+- A MySQL server is installed.
+The root user is "root" with password "pa$$".

 HHVM Server Configuration
 -------------------------